Relational Infrastructure

 What it is

-Being the connector: noticing that two people you know would get along and making it happen.
+Being the connector: noticing that two people you know would get along and then making it happen.
 "You two both climb, you should talk."
 Bringing a friend from one circle to another circle's hangout.
 Sending the two-line text that puts a job seeker in front of someone who's hiring.
-It's the cheapest generous act in social life, and the rarest, because most people hold their friendships in separate compartments and never think to open the doors between them.
+It's the cheapest generous act in social life, and one of the rarest, because most people keep their friendships in separate compartments and never think to open the doors between them.

 Why it matters